lanl/singularity-eos/doc/sphinx/src/models.rst

     e_\mathrm{CJ} = \frac{P_0 + P_\mathrm{CJ}}{2(V_0 - V_\mathrm{CJ})},

 relative to :math:`e = 0` at the reference state of the *reactants*.
-Therefore the :math:`e_0` energy offset of the products EOS is given by
+Therefore the energy offset of the products EOS is given by

 .. math::

     e_0 = e_S(V_\mathrm{CJ}) - e_\mathrm{CJ}.

 Practically, this means :math:`e_0` should be positive for any energetic material.

+To provide the energy offset to the Davis Products EOS, `the energy shift modifier<modifiers shifted EOS>`_ should be used.
+Note that the convention there is that the shift is positive, so :math:`-e_0` should be provided to the shift modifier.

 The constructor for the Davis Products EOS is